< Back to Facilities

 Range Calendar | Opens in new window

-The Dr. James E. Moore Jr. Camp Robinson Firing Range is 4 miles east of Mayflower, just north of Hwy.
+The Dr. James E. Moore Jr. Camp Robinson Firing Range is 5 miles east of Mayflower, just north of Hwy.
 89 on Camp Robinson Special Use Area.
-The range is open to the public 9 a.m.-5 p.m., Wednesday through Sunday.
-Shooters must check in by 4:15 p.m.
-The range may be closed for state holidays, foul weather or special events such as Hunter Education classes.
+The range is open to the public 8:30 a.m.-4:30 p.m., Wednesday-Sunday.
+Shooting guests must register no later than 3:45 p.m.
+Shooting ends at 4:10 p.m.
+The range may be closed for state holidays, foul weather, special events or other circumstances that may prevent the safe operation of the firing range.
 Please check the range calendar for availability.

 General Range Rules

-- Persons bringing loaded firearms to the range will be barred from shooting for one business day and may be cited.
-Firearms are considered loaded if shells or cartridges are in the chamber, magazine or cylinder.
-Removable magazines and cylinders may be loaded as long as they are locked separately from the firearm.
+- Anyone who brings loaded firearms to the range will be barred from shooting for one business day and may be cited.
+According to AGFC Code 19.01 firearms shall be considered to be loaded if shells or cartridges are in the chamber, cylinder or magazine.
+Removable magazines may be loaded as long as they are secured/locked separate from the firearm.
+Violators may be fined up to $1,000.

 - No firearms are allowed in the range house without the range officer’s permission.